sonic-net/SONiC/doc/mgmt/SONiC_overlay_ConfigDB.md

   - After code migrate to use static buffer config, static config will only write to static config tables.
   - Static config support delete/revert operation:
     - In some user scenario, user need delete a static config, and also may add config back later.
-    - For delete operation, data in static config table will not be delete.
-    - Static overlay use STATIC_CONFIG_DELETE table to handle delete/revert:
+    - For delete operation, data in static config table will not be delete, profile underlay use PROFILE_DELETE table to handle delete/revert:
-      - When delete a static config item, static overlay will add the item key to STATIC_CONFIG_DELETE table.
+      - When delete a static config item, profile underlay will add the item key to PROFILE_DELETE table.
-      - When read static config, any key in STATIC_CONFIG_DELETE will not exist in result.
+      - When read static config, any key in PROFILE_DELETE will not exist in result.
-      - When user set deleted item back, the item key will be remove from STATIC_CONFIG_DELETE table.
+      - When user set deleted item back, the item key will be remove from PROFILE_DELETE table.
       - For example:
         - BUFFER_POOL table are static config:
     ```